austeeen/tiledbytes/README.md

  - Serve alone as a fully featured game dev library.
  - Be considered useful for 3D or isometric game development. (although this could be done!)

+---

+# Requirements

+Tested on `Ubuntu 20.04` only...
+Should, in theory, be fine for any *nix platform.
+Not recommended for Windows just yet.

+    sudo apt-get install g++ cmake

+### Run scripts...

+Are for user convenience and my own personal convenience.
+I recommend checking out the help docs for `{tiledbytes}/run` and `{tiledbytes}/test/run` to get started.

+# Build library...

+Using `./run`:

+    ./run b

+Manually:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .

+# Install library...

+Using `./run`:

+    ./run i

+Manually:
+    mkdir install
+    cmake --install ./build

+** default install path is `./install/`

+# Using in other projects

+Projects using tiledbytes should only require the `libTiledBytes.a` package and its public header 'tiledbytes.hpp'

+For regular install paths simply copy the two files from `install/*` into your project.

+---

 # Useful Links:

 Get Tiled: https://www.mapeditor.org/